 The University Scholarship Committee reviews all applications submitted by the assigned due date to determine the allocation of awards.
 Consideration will be based on the strength of students' academic achievements in high school, as well as their involvement in co-curricular activities and accomplishments within the community.

 The Financial Aid office receives scholarship information and applications from external sources.
-Reference the External Scholarship Opportunities document (updated 7-15-2014) online or pick up the information in our office.
+Reference the External Scholarship Opportunities below or pick up the information in our office.

 In addition to the scholarships listed in the Scholarship Binder, there are PHEAA and Special Programs unique to Pennsylvania.
 Completion of the FAFSA is required.